lucasalexandre-cc/cypress-ssr-localhost-mocker/README.md

 ## Contributing

 It's an open source library created to solve I specific problem I passed.
 Of course, that is a lot of new features that can be improved.
 Feel free to give some ideas, report bugs, submit fix or features ...

-## Changelog

-All notable changes to this project will be documented in this file.

-### [1.0.0] - 2023-12-20

-- Initial release.